How do schools make real and lasting change that develops from the inside out?

 - Cultivate Teacher Leadership: Early in the project, teachers are invited to collaborate, co-create, provide input, and to inspire and support their colleagues.
 Over the course of the project, “Teacher Leaders” emerge and develop the skills to become co-facilitators with PWI faculty, and ultimately to assume the ongoing professional development responsibilities.
 This enables PWI to reduce its role to coaching and support, which leads to long-term sustainable school culture change.

-We are just beginning a writing project that will explore the practices and principles of effective and meaningful Whole School Transformation.
+We are continuing to explore the practices and principles of effective and meaningful Whole School Community Transformation.
 Please share your stories!

 “…success comes not from a particular practice, but principles that underlie all effective helping.” ~ L. K. Brendtro & M. L. Mitchell